Buzludzha monument: Construction

 Construction of the monument began on 23 January 1974 under architect Georgi Stoilov, a former mayor of Sofia and co-founder of the Union of Architects in Bulgaria.
 The peak was leveled into a stable foundation using TNT, reducing the mountain's height from 1441 m to 1432 m.
 Over 15,000 cubic metres of rock were removed in the process.
-The monument was built at a cost of 14,186,000 leva, equivalent to US$35 million today.
+The monument was built at a cost of 14,186,000 leva, equivalent to US$35 million in 2020.

 The monument exemplifies the futurist architecture common to many state-constructed communist buildings.
 All maintenance ended with the fall of communism in 1989, and the building remains closed to the public due to the hazards of the weakened structure.
 The Buzludzha Project has helped to begin work on the monument's preservation, with the eventual aim of creating an interpretation center for Bulgarian history.

 Mosaics

 Inside the building, mosaics commemorating the history of the Bulgarian Communist Party cover approximately 937 square meters; 35 tons of cobalt glass were used in their manufacture.
-One-fifth of the mosaics have already been destroyed due to age, weather-related deterioration and vandalism.
+One-fifth of the mosaics have already been destroyed due to age, weather-related deterioration, and vandalism.

+The largest mosaics were glorifying Vladimir Lenin and Karl Marx.
+The monument has a hall used for important celebrations of the Communist Party until the fall of communism in 1989.
+At the top of the monument’s hall, there was a star-shaped red window associated with communism.
+A corridor with 14 mosaics showed the labor of ordinary workers.

 Mosaics on the outer ring of the monument were built with natural stones gathered from rivers across Bulgaria; these mosaics have mostly vanished due to natural wear.

 The building's main ceiling mosaic features the communist hammer and sickle encircled with a Communist Manifesto quote, "Proletarians of all countries, unite!"